 - Bring them inside during the extreme heat of the day

-- Set up a Sprinkler or Mister – We ‘double dip’ on this one.
+- Set up a Sprinkler or Mister is a great way to care for animals!
+We ‘double dip’ on this one.
 We set up sprinklers for the cows, and they love playing in the cool water.
 It also helps us to water the pastures.
 If you use this tip in a coop, though, only do it for short periods.
 Otherwise you will have a muddy coop, and a huge water bill!

 If you have Chickens: